 The pectoralis major is the most superficial muscle in the pectoral region.
 It is large and fan shaped, and is composed of a sternal head and a clavicular head:

-- Attachments: The distal attachment of both heads is into the intertubercular sulcus of the humerus.
+- The distal attachment of both heads is onto the intertubercular sulcus of the humerus.

 - Innervation: Lateral and medial pectoral nerves.

 The pectoralis minor lies underneath its larger counterpart muscle, pectoralis major.
-Both of these muscles form part of the anterior wall of the axilla region.
+Both muscles form part of the anterior wall of the axilla region.